silverpond/active_scaffold_export/README.md

 ```
 conf.export.default_file_format = 'csv' # or 'xlsx'
 ```
-read notes at the bottom about xlsx.
+read important notes at the bottom about xlsx.

 Remember to bundle install.
 Add to application.css: